Hunger Action Center

 Advocacy in the Vermont Statehouse

-State policies shape food security in Vermont, from making federal programs like school meals work to make sure all students are well-fed to ensuring food security is part of our disaster approach..
+State policies shape food security in Vermont, from making federal programs like school meals work to make sure all students are well-fed to ensuring food security is part of our disaster approach.
 The decisions made in Montpelier directly impact our communities, and together, we can ensure policies reflect the needs of everyone in Vermont.

-Support the Restaurant Meals Program in Vermont!
+SNAP Restaurant Meals Program in Vermont

 To stay up to date with our advocacy initiatives, sign-up for our Advocacy and Action email list below.